-It is the responsibility of the student to check with each teacher on the first day back from an absence regarding missed assignments and tests.
-Assignments may be requested the day of the absence, though it may not always be possible to gather missed work on the day of the absence.
+It is the responsibility of the student to check with his/her teacher(s) on the first day back from an absence regarding missed assignments and tests.
+Please note that it is not always possible for teachers to gather all missed assignments on the day of the absence.
+This is especially true when students rotate classes between several teachers (6-8 grades).
 Students will have an equal amount of days to make up the work as days absent, or as the grading period deems necessary.

 Unexcused Absences: While vacations can serve as learning experiences, it is recommended that if they occur during the school year, they should be scheduled around normal holiday breaks.
 Since class instruction and peer interaction can never be made up, a student's progress may be impeded.
 If an unexcused absence is unavoidable, a parent/guardian is required to contact the office and classroom teachers in advance of the absence.
-When possible, teachers may be able to provide assignments in advance.
+Teachers may be able to provide some assignments in advance, but cannot be expected to do so.
+Students are still responsible for checking with their teacher(s) when they return to see if there is any work they need to make up.

-Early Arrival: Two supervisors (teachers, aides, or principal) will be on duty in the upper gym beginning at 7:45 a.m. to supervise those students who arrive early.
-All students arriving earlier than 8:10 a.m.
-MUST report to the gym.
-Students attending Mass will be allowed to enter their school building at 8:00 a.m.
+Early Arrival K-8: Two supervisors (teachers, aides, or principal) will be on duty in the upper gym beginning at 7:45 a.m. to supervise students.
+All students arriving earlier than 8:10 a.m. on a regular school day or 8 a.m. on a mass day MUST report to the gym.
 If a student needs to be at school earlier that 7:45 a.m., he/she MUST be enrolled in the Extended Care Program.